SynchroLabs/CloudStashUX/README.md

 # CloudStashUX
 Node.js web-based UX for Dropbox or compatible file storage solutions

-To make CloudStash UX point at a backend other than Dropbox, edit the file overrides/get-base-url.js before doing a build.
+## Configuration

+Configuration is typically via a config.json file containing some the following:

+PORT - The port that this server will run on (default: 80) REDIRECT_URL - Where OAuth responses should return, for localhost running on 1337 would be "http://localhost:1337/auth"

+DROPBOX_API_ENDPOINT - Alternate Dropbox API endpoing, for example: "https://api.cloudstash.net/2/"
+OAUTH_BASE - OAuth endpoint for alternate Dropbox API, for example: "https://api.cloudstash.net/oauth2/"

+CLIENT_ID - Dropbox client ID (sometimes called app ID) CLIENT_SECRET - Dropbox client secret

+If SSL is desired, specify either key/cert values via SSL_KEY and SSL_CERT or specify key/cert files via SSL_CERT_PATH and SSL_KEY_PATH.

+## Running CloudStashUX

-You will need to do a build before running CloudStashUX even if you do not override the backend.
+You will need to do a build before running CloudStashUX.
 You build CloudStashUX by doing:

     npm run build

-In order to build, you will have to:
+## Modifying the Dropbox API

+If you make a change to overrides/get-base-url.js and you want to generate a new Dropbox-sdk.min.js, you will need to build the Dropbox API package:

 1. Installed webpack globally